host-microbiota-multi-omics/hmmo_statistics/README.md

 This repository contains the code used to analyse data generated in the Host–Microbiota Multi-omics course.

+## Getting ready

+The first step to begin with statistical analysis is to install R and RStudio on your laptop.

+Find more information about the installation here: https://rstudio-education.github.io/hopr/starting.html

 ## Repository structure

 The analysis workflow is organised into the following steps: